 - For everbearing varieties, fertilize in the spring with an organic fertilizer.

-- Cover your plants with bird netting once berries start to develop.
-They love berries as much as we do!
+- Cover your plants with insect netting once berries start to develop.
+This will keep the birds from stealing your berries.
+They love them as much as we do!
+I don’t like to use bird netting.
+The holes are larger and the birds may get their feet twisted up in it.

 Need a couple of recipes for all those strawberries you will be harvesting.
 Watch these strawberry videos from my friends “Cooking with Moe and Deb” on You-tube.
 Strawberry jelly, and strawberry milkshakes!